 Hotel Fairmont Empress

 Tour the Victorian era Baronial Mansion built in 1890 by Robert Dunsmuir.
 It was designated a National Historic Site of Canada.
-It is walkable from Wharf St. along Fort St.
+Located at 1050 Joan Crescent, walkable from Wharf St. along Fort St. Admission based on age.

 This a must for kids and for anyone that loves miniatures.
 It’s not all dollhouses either, see 85 different dioramas from different time periods from across the world.